Uspizig/ThermoScanner/README.md

-# SenseLoRaCAMSpeaker: The Programmable Addon Board for Xiao Sense S3 for LoRa and Audio
+# ThermoScanner: The Programmable Scanner for your K-Type Thermo Sensors with Display and Audio

 <p align="center">